semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_AGENT\_MACHINE\_ENVIRONMENT\_TYPE

-The value of the `SEMAPHORE_AGENT_MACHINE_ENVIRONMENT_TYPE` environment variable specifies the type of environment in which the job is being executed, inside the `container` or inside the `VM`.
+The value of the `SEMAPHORE_AGENT_MACHINE_ENVIRONMENT_TYPE` environment variable specifies the type of environment in which the job is being executed: inside a `container` or a `VM`.

 Example value: `container`

 ### Git repository related

-This group of environment variables includes environment variables that are used by Semaphore 2.0 and are related to GitHub and the GitHub repository that is used in the current Semaphore 2.0 project.
+This group of environment variables includes environment variables that are used by Semaphore 2.0, which are related to GitHub and the GitHub repository used in the current Semaphore 2.0 project.

 #### SEMAPHORE\_GIT\_SHA